Collegiate-Edu-Nation/easy-ftc/README.md

 ## Overview

-This library greatly simplifies hardware initialization and control by abstracting away low-level decisions and operations.
+This library greatly simplifies the implementation of common FTC robotics subsystems by abstracting away low-level decisions and providing a simplified, façade pattern API.
 As such, users will only need to use a few methods (command(), control(), and state()) due to a reliance on sane defaults and the builder design pattern

 Additionally, several useful quality-of-life features are included
 * Encoders can be used with minimal setup for either time- or distance-based commands